pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 making semantic changes to the input: changing values, or replacing complex expressions with something trivial like `loop { }`.

-As a sort of joke, I tried to name each transformation.
-Usually the names were made-up words like "Unusedification"; in all such cases of made-up words, I put them in explicit quotation marks to try to make it clear that I am speaking nonsense, deliberately.
+I named each transformation, usually with absurd made-up words like ["unusedification"][].
+They are all in explicit quotation marks to try to make it clear that I am speaking nonsense, deliberately.

+{% marginblock %}
+I had originally planned to structure this post so that all transformations for a given theme would be present together, so that you'd see all the transformations for that theme at once.
+But as I wrote, it became clear over the course of actually *doing* a reduction, then we often bounce around between transformations, and it usually does not end up being nicely grouped with all transformatiosn for one theme colocated in time.
+So rather than using that hierarchical presentation, I am instead just going to try to *mention* the grouping by marking each as transformation being part of a "theme".
+{% endmarginblock %}
 Several of the transformations serve similar goals, like "delete the unnecessary".
-I had originally planned to structure this post so that all such transformations would be present together, so that you'd see all the transformations for that goal at once.
-But as I wrote, it became clear that if I am to follow the narrative of actually *doing* a reduction, then we often bounce around between transformations, and it usually does not end up being so nicely grouped.

-So rather than using that hierarchical presentation, I am instead just going to try to *mention* the grouping by marking each as transformation being part of a "theme".
+I have attempted to categorize the different tranformations according to what purpose they serve in the minimization process.
+Over the course of documenting these transformations, I identified the following *themes*:

+ * Simplify Workflow: Make your own life easier.
+   * Enable Incremental Steps
+ * Delete the Unnecessary: Remove items not related to bug!
+ * Identify the Unnecessary: Eliminate accidental necessity.
+ * Trivialize Content: Turn complex expressions to trival ones.
+ * Eliminate Coupling: Break links between items.

-### Note on Notation
+### Notes on Notation

-In this post, I will tend to use `...` for irrelevant code that will be removed from a transformation, and `----` as a placeholder for irrelevant code that will be kept approximately the same (modulo mechanical updates like alpha-renaming) by a transformation.
+In this post, I follow typical notation by using `...` as a placeholder for (possibly relevant) code that will be kept approximately the same (modulo mechanical updates like alpha-renaming) by a transformation.
+However, I also use the non-standard notation of `----` for irrelevant code that *removed* via a transformation.
+This is meant to draw attention to the distinct kinds of code, so that you can more easily tell which code is being removed by a particular transformation.

-Sometimes I will show an explicit regexp that I am feeding to a tool to do the transformation, but usually I will stick to informal patterns with the aforementioned `...` and `---` placeholders.
+Sometimes I will show an explicit regexp that I am feeding to a tool to do the transformation, but usually I will stick to informal patterns with the aforementioned `...` and `----` placeholders.

-At times I will use `^` and `$` as markers for the beginning and end of lines (just like in regexps).
+When a given item or expression can appear within the context of a middle of a sequence (e.g. consider `{ ...
+THING ... }`),
+I often use the standard shorthand of just writing `{ THING ... }` or `{ ...
+THING }`,
+to simplify the textual presentation and focus attention on the transformation itself.

+{% marginblock %}
+theme: Simplify Workflow
+{% endmarginblock %}
+### Record your steps

+Before you do any reduction, move the test case into its own local `git` repository (or whatever versioning tool you prefer: SVN, RCS, etc).
+Being back to backtrack through previous reduction steps is an incredibly important option when doing this kind of of work.

+{% marginblock %}
+theme: Simplify Workflow
+{% endmarginblock %}
-### Continuous test the test.
+### Continuously test the test.

 Finally: A crucial part of reduction is to *continuously* double-check that the bug still reproduces after every reduction step.
 I'll show